Salesforce Apex Tutorial for Beginners

 }

-Here, TriggerName is the name of the trigger, ObjectName is the name of the object on which trigger to be written, trigger_events is the comma-separated list of events.
+Here, TriggerName is the name of the trigger, ObjectName is the name of the object on which the trigger is written, and trigger_events is a comma-separated list of events.

-Following are the events supported by the apex triggers: before insert, before the update, before delete, after insert, after an update, after delete, after undelete.
+Following are the events supported by Apex triggers: before insert, before update, before delete, after insert, after update, after delete, after undelete.

-Static keywords can’t be used in an Apex trigger.
+Static keywords cannot be used in an Apex trigger.
 All the keywords applicable to inner classes can be used in an Apex trigger.

-• Don’t use the trigger.new and trigger.old in DML operations.
+- Do not use trigger.new and trigger.old in DML operations.

-• Trigger.new can be used to changes the values of the fields on the same object in before trigger only.
+- Trigger.new can be used to change the values of fields on the same object in before triggers only.

-Below screenshots list the considerations about specific actions in different trigger events.
+The two screenshots below list the considerations about specific actions in different trigger events:

 Batch Class in Apex

-Batch class in salesforce is used to process a large number of records that would exceed the apex governor limits if processed normally.
-Batch class executes the code asynchronously.
+A batch class in Salesforce is used to process a large number of records that would exceed the Apex governor limits if processed normally.
+A batch class executes the code asynchronously.

-• Batch class process the data in chunks and if a chunk fails to process successfully, all the chunks successfully processed do not roll back.
+- A batch class processes the data in chunks, and if one chunk fails to process successfully, the successfully processed chunks are not rolled back.

-• Every chunk of data in a batch class processed with a new set of governor limits which ensure that code executes within the governor execution limits.
+- Every chunk of data in a batch class is processed with a new set of governor limits, which ensures that the code executes within the governor execution limits.

 This method generates the scope of records or objects to be processed by the interface method execute.
-During the execution of batch, it is called once only.
-This method either returns a Database.QueryLocator object or an Iterable.
-The number of records retrieved by SQL query using the Database.QueryLocator object is 50 million records but using an iterable, the total number of records that can be retrieved by the SQL query is 50000 only.
-Iterable is used to generate complex scope for batch class.
+It is called only once during the execution of the batch.
+This method returns either a Database.QueryLocator object or an Iterable.
+The number of records that can be retrieved by a SOQL query using the Database.QueryLocator object is 50 million, but using an Iterable, the total number of records that can be retrieved by the SOQL query is only 50,000.
+An Iterable is used to generate a complex scope for the batch class.

-This method is used for the processing of each chunk of data.
-For each chunk of records execute method is called.
+This method is used for processing each chunk of data.
+The execute method is called for each chunk of records.
 The default batch size for execution is 200 records.
-Execute method takes two arguments:
+The execute method takes two arguments:

 A reference to the Database.BatchableContext object,

 The finish method is called once during the execution of the batch class.
 Post-processing operations can be performed in the finish method.
-For example: sending the confirmation email.
-This method is called when all the batch get processed.
-Syntax of Finish method:
+For example: sending a confirmation email.
+This method is called when all the batches are processed.
+Syntax of the finish method:

 This object is used to track the progress of the batch job.

-Following are instance methods provided by BatchableContext :
+Following are the instance methods provided by BatchableContext:

-• getChildJobId(): This method returns the ID of a batch job that is currently processed.
+- getChildJobId(): This method returns the ID of the batch job that is currently being processed.

 global class MyBatchClass implements Database.Batchable<sObject> {